Best Luxury Trucks in 2021

 You could get a great deal on financing through your local bank, credit union, or through an online service like the one LendingTree offers.
-With LendingTree, you fill out one form and you could receive up to five potential auto loan offers from lenders at once.
+With LendingTree, you fill out one form and you could receive up to five potential auto loan offers from lenders at once, depending on your creditworthiness.

 Dealerships selling new luxury trucks may make additional profit off of financing, so it’s best to walk in with a pre-approved auto loan in hand.
 No matter which financing offer you ultimately choose, you’ll know you are getting the best possible deal.

 Luxury trucks on this list scored a minimum of 3 out of 5 stars from KBB experts and Edmunds consumers if those ratings were available at the time of publication.
 Our price range included luxury trucks with an MSRP under $85,000.

 Many of the trucks listed here received at least a 4-star safety review from NHTSA though the agency may not have necessarily reviewed the specific trims mentioned here.
 We indicated when trucks received 5-star ratings.
 None were a 2019 IIHS Top Safety Pick though most received “good” marks.
 MSRPs do not include dealer accessories or optional add-ons and are current as of publication.